 Not all conversations involving feedback go as you may have planned.
 The most important thing is to prepare before the meeting and then be an active listener in the meeting itself.
 I strongly believe that providing R&D teams with effective feedback is the ultimate gift for them and for you as their manager.

-Swimm’s developer community is expanding quickly, and we invite you to try out Swimm’s free beta to learn how Continuous Documentation is optimizing the software development cycle.
+Swimm’s developer community is expanding quickly, and we invite you to try out Swimm’s free demo to learn how Continuous Documentation is optimizing the software development cycle.
 With code-coupled documentation, development velocity is improved, and onboarding is faster, more efficient, and productive.